Changes (King Gizzard & the Lizard Wizard album): Background and recording

 On 18 June 2022, the band posted a tweet promising three more albums by the end of 2022.
 More details came on 12 July, when it was reported that the last album was "something Gizzard has been working on since 2017 – the longest amount of time the band has ever spent on a single record."
 Mackenzie stated that "There isn't a jamming vibe on it.
 It's super considered, for a Gizz record.
 Every overdub and every part is important", and described the record as "more of a song cycle".

 The album was first conceived in 2017.
 That same year, the band released five studio albums.
 Changes was supposed to be the final one, however the band didn't think the album was finished, and instead released Gumboot Soup.
 The eventual release of the album contains "Exploding Suns" as it was recorded back in 2017.

 As stated by band member Stu Mackenzie: "Every song is built around this one chord progression – every track is like a variation on a theme."
 The band had been "tinkering with" Changes since then, calling the album "not necessarily our most complex record, but every little piece and each sound you hear has been thought about a lot."

 The overall sound of the album was described as "soaked in the warm sonics of 70s R'n'B and guided by simple chord-changes that contain multitudes".
 It was also noted that the first letter of each song title on Changes spells out the album's title.

 Changes was originally going to be one long song.
 That became the album's 13-minute opening track "Change", which was described as an "odyssey touching on kaleidoscopic '60s pop, color-splattered prog-rock fireworks, and floaty, keyboard-driven retro R&B".
 Mackenzie described the following songs as building out of the first track: "'Hate Dancin is built out of one of the chord progressions from 'Change'.
 And then 'Astroturf' is built out of one of the chord progressions in "Change" as well.
 And so is 'Short Change', the last song.
 Every song on the album is built out of a section of 'Change.'

-The band photo of the album cover was shot at Jardins de les Tres Xemeneies park in Barcelona, Spain.